MicrosoftDocs/SupportArticles-docs/support/dynamics-365/finance/india/apac-ind-GST-troubleshooting-setoff-rule-error-transactions-on-voucher-not-balance.md

 2. Select the setoff rule that is currently used.
 3. On the **Versions** FastTab, select **View** to determine which sales tax hierarchies are used.
 4. Select **Setoff rules for sales tax hierarchies**.
 5. Determine whether the **Recoverable** and **Payable** nodes are selected according to the setoff.
-If the nodes are not marked as defined, there might be a posting issue.
+If the nodes aren't marked as defined, there might be a posting issue.
 In this case, contact Microsoft.

 ## Determine whether customization exists